What are the benefits of accountants working with R&D tax experts?

 What qualifies as an R&D activity in the Republic of Ireland?

 To be eligible for R&D Tax Credits, businesses must undergo research and development projects that meet the following criteria.
-The research and development activity must:
+The R&D work must:

 - Be in the field of technology or science